praekelt/mote-lib-base/README.rst

-mote.lib.base - the base set of patterns for Mote
+mote-lib-base - the base set of patterns for Mote
 =================================================